gear-foundation/academy/docs/24-glossary/bitcoin.md

 hide_table_of_contents: true
 ---

-Bitcoin is a type of cryptocurrency, which is a form of digital money.
-It was created to allow people to make transactions without needing a central authority or bank.

-Just like physical money, you can use Bitcoin to buy goods and services or trade it for other currencies.
+Bitcoin, a type of cryptocurrency, enables people to make transactions without relying on a central authority or bank.
+It represents digital money individuals can use to buy goods and services or trade for other currencies.

-Transactions with Bitcoin are recorded on a public ledger called a blockchain, which helps ensure the system's security and transparency.
+The system records Bitcoin transactions on a blockchain, ensuring security and transparency.

-People can store their Bitcoin in a digital wallet and use a unique address to send and receive it.
-Bitcoin was the first cryptocurrency to be created and is still one of the most well-known and widely used.
+Individuals can store their Bitcoin in a digital wallet and use a unique address to send and receive it.
+As the pioneer cryptocurrency, Bitcoin is the most well-known and widely used.

-Also, it is more accessible to people in countries with unstable currencies or limited access to traditional banking services.
+Moreover, Bitcoin grants greater accessibility to people in countries with unstable currencies or limited access to traditional banking services.